rmbul/legacy/README.md

-I added a commment regarding the above issue, pasting here as well:

-this is the change that I believe would have fixed it (checking the typeof and using .localCompare for strings:
+I added a commment regarding the above issue, pasting here as well: this is the change that I believe would have fixed it (checking the typeof and using .localCompare for strings):
 `if (order === "ASC") {
         result = result.sort((a, b) => {
             if (comparator === "daysAgoShipped") {